 I declare that the information provided on this form is, to the best of my knowledge correct, true and complete.
 By signing this form you are providing your explicit consent to Glasgow Lions Touch Rugby Club processing personal data in connection with all matters relating to your application for employment/appointment.
 Details contained on this form will be limited to those only directly involved in the selection process.
-All records relating to recruitment are retained by Adrian O'Sullivan (Chair) and Jenny Johnstone (Safeguarding Officer) in order to fulfil legal responsibilities under Data Protection Legislation.
+All records relating to recruitment are retained by the Chair and Safeguarding Officer in order to fulfil legal responsibilities under Data Protection Legislation.

 I agree to abide by the Glasgow Lions Touch Rugby Club Code of Conduct.

-Signed:
+Signed:....
+PLEASE NOTE APPLICANTS MUST ALSO COMPLETE a PVG Scheme Record